peterGdot/Pyther.Json/readme.md

 ```

 ### JsonType
-Define a datatype for a single property.
+Defines a datatype for a single property.
 This is especially useful for arrays due the lack of type hint support for arrays in php.

 ```php
 use Pyther\Json\Attributes\JsonType;